GeneZC/MiniDisc/README.md

 **MiniDisc**

 We provide example scripts of distilling finetuned teacher models via teacher assistants with minimal efforts.
 For example, For example, `bert_scripts/run_minidisc_mrpc.sh` is used to distill a teacher model finetuned on MRPC to a properly-initialized (either layer-dropped or parameter-sparsified) student model via teacher assistants.
 And you should find the optimal teacher assiatant in only one trial.
-We explain some important arguments in following:
+We explain some important arguments in the following:
 * `--model_type`: same as above.
 * `--teacher_model_path`: same as above.
 * `--task_name`: same as above.